 The elbow is one of the most complicated joints in the body.
 Our doctors thoroughly evaluate the source of your pain or immobility to make an accurate diagnosis and develop a personalized treatment plan.

-Treatment for your elbow pain, elbow arthritis, tingling and weakness begins with proven conservative therapies.
-We offer a full spectrum of treatments, including common therapies such as pain medication, splinting, bracing, steroid injections and targeted physical therapy.
+Treatment for your elbow pain, arthritis, tingling, or weakness begins with proven conservative therapies.
+We offer a full spectrum of treatments, including common therapies such as pain medication, splinting, bracing, steroid injections, and targeted physical therapy.

-This outpatient procedure, performed under regional anesthesia, relieves the pressure on the elbow’s ulnar nerve caused by cubital tunnel syndrome.
-The procedure alleviates pain and weakness in your elbow, hands or fingers.
+This outpatient procedure for cubital tunnel syndrome is performed under regional anesthesia.
+It reduces pressure on your elbow’s ulnar nerve and alleviates pain and weakness in your elbow, hands, and fingers.

-If you suffer from a stiff elbow that won’t extend or flex properly, our surgeons can remove the bone blocking the movement and release scarred muscle or ligaments.
+If you suffer from a stiff elbow that won’t extend or flex properly, our surgeons can remove bone that's blocking your movement and release scarred muscle or ligaments.
 This increases your elbow’s range of motion.

 Restores movement in an injured arm by reattaching torn tendons in either the bicep or tricep to the appropriate forearm bone using stitches or metal implants.